brylevkirill/notes/interesting recent papers.md

 >	"Currently, there are a multitude of algorithms that can be used to perform TD control, including Sarsa, Q-learning, and Expected Sarsa.
 These methods are often studied in the one-step case, but they can be extended across multiple time steps to achieve better performance.
 Each of these algorithms is seemingly distinct, and no one dominates the others for all problems.
 In this paper, we study a new multi-step action-value algorithm called Q(σ) which unifies and generalizes these existing algorithms, while subsuming them as special cases.
 A new parameter, σ, is introduced to allow the degree of sampling performed by the algorithm at each step during its backup to be continuously varied, with Sarsa existing at one extreme (full sampling), and Expected Sarsa existing at the other (pure expectation)."
   - `video` <https://youtube.com/watch?v=MidZJ-oCpRk> (De Asis)

+#### ["Convergent Tree-Backup and Retrace with Function Approximation"](https://arxiv.org/abs/1705.09322) Touati, Bacon, Precup, Vincent
+  `Retrace` `value-based` `off-policy evaluation`
+>	"We show that Tree Backup and Retrace algorithms are unstable with linear function approximation, both in theory and with specific examples.
+We addressed these issues by formulating gradient-based versions of these algorithms which minimize the mean-square projected Bellman error.
+Using a saddle-point formulation, we were also able to provide convergence guarantees and characterize the convergence rate of our algorithms."
+>	"The design and analysis of off-policy algorithms using all the features of reinforcement learning, e.g. bootstrapping, multi-step updates (eligibility traces), and function approximation has been explored extensively over three decades.
+While off-policy learning and function approximation have been understood in isolation, their combination with multi-steps bootstrapping produces a so-called deadly triad, i.e., many algorithms in this category are unstable.
+A convergent approach to this triad is provided by importance sampling, which bends the behavior policy distribution onto the target one.
+However, as the length of the trajectories increases, the variance of importance sampling corrections tends to become very large.
+An alternative approach which was developed for tabular representations of the value function is the tree backup algorithm which, remarkably, does not rely on importance sampling directly.
+Tree Backup has recently been revisited by authors of Retrace(λ) algorithm.
+Both Tree Backup and Retrace(λ) were only shown to converge with a tabular value function representation, and whether they would also converge with function approximation was an open question, which we tackle in this paper."

 #### ["Safe and Efficient Off-Policy Reinforcement Learning"](http://arxiv.org/abs/1606.02647) Munos, Stepleton, Harutyunyan, Bellemare
   `Retrace` `value-based` `off-policy evaluation`
 >	"Retrace(λ) is a new strategy to weight a sample for off-policy learning, it provides low-variance, safe and efficient updates."